na-na-hi/renget/archive/tmd2many_rules.md

  - Each IQ Skill requires a certain number of IP to equip.
  - There is no limit on the number of IQ Skills one can have equipped, only a limit to how much IP is available to use.

+IQ items can be consumed in a special way at locations that offer drink or food services.
+They can mix your item into a smoothie, amplifying its effects and powers!
+- Once turned into drink form, you gain +1d6 or +1d10 (matching type bonus) to its rewarded IQ amount.

 ### Team Badges
 *Rank requirements may be found [here](https://rentry.co/tmd2many_characters#badge-ranks).*